Premik Number One

 Premik Number One (also known by the initialism Premik No.1) is a 2013 Bangladeshi romantic drama film.
-The film was directed by Rakibul Islam Rakib and produced by Anwar Hossain Mintu.
+The film was directed by Rakibul Alam Rakib and produced by Anwar Hossain Mintu.
 It features an ensemble cast, which includes Shakib Khan, Apu Biswas, Nipun Akter, Misha Sawdagor, Bobita, Kazi Hayat, Sabrina Sultana Keya, Sujata, Amaan Reza, Shahnoor, Shahin Alam and Kabila.
 It is loosely inspired by two Telugu films: Balu (2005) and Ontari (2008).

 Plot

 The story is of Tibro (Shakib Khan), a boy with a humble beginning who ends up between a rock and a hard place.
 We see him wooing two ladies while goons are chasing after him.